sa-ne/openshift4-vmware-upi/README.md

 $ oc get csr | grep -i pending | awk '{ print $1 }' | xargs oc adm certificate approve
 ```

+### Confirm Bootstrapping is Complete

-Once all CSRs are approved, run the following command to ensure the bootstrap process completes (be sure to adjust the `--dir` flag with your working directory):
+Run the following command to ensure the bootstrap process completes (be sure to adjust the `--dir` flag with your working directory).
+Note this command may take a few minutes to finish while it waits for the bootstrap process to complete.

 ```console
 $ ./openshift-install --dir=~/upi/vmware-upi wait-for bootstrap-complete